dwhjames/datomisca/doc/getstarted.md

 ## #11 Execute a query

-You just execute by calling `Datomic.q` on your query with the right input parameters.
+Queries are executed using the `Datomic.q` method, with your query and the appropriate input parameters.

 ```scala
 val results = Datomic.q(queryFindByName, conn.database, "John")